 - Secure access controls: allowing you to share contract data with relevant stakeholders and teams for increased collaboration and shared contract visibility of the contracting process.
 Sharing access to important information also shares the responsibility for contract outcomes.

 - Automatic notifications: giving your stakeholders, suppliers and contract owners prompts when action is required - whether that’s a compliance document reaching an expiry date or a contract coming up for renewal.
-These alerts allow monitoring to become a proactive process.
+These alerts allow monitoring to become a proactive process and help you to stay ahead of contract milestones.

 - Dashboards and reports: providing visual representations that streamline data gathering for monitoring purposes.
-Easily identify contracts coming up for renewal, the RAG status of each agreement and overdue events that need your attention.
+Easily identify contract milestones such as agreements coming up for renewal, the RAG status of each agreement and overdue events that need your attention.
 This saves teams from spending valuable time on data collection, analysis and reporting.
+Instead, they have critical information at their fingertips.

 - Kanban Workflows: giving your business an immediate view of where all contracts are in the process, making them instantly easier to monitor through each step of the lifecycle and to spot and resolve potential bottlenecks.
 Using SLAs on the phases can also trigger any escalation processes - vital if you’re tracking performance.